 The cloud makes it easier to manage a company, as it offers more pros than cons.
 The following is a look at some of them:

 The speed and agility of software development have been reshaped by the ability to spin up new on-demand computing instances.
-Developers now have a chance to quickly test new design application architecture without worrying about slow procurement processes.
+Developers can quickly test new design application architecture without worrying about slow procurement processes.

-While not all companies will agree to migrate to the cloud, those that do quickly realize that the benefits of doing so automatically outweigh the cons.
+While not all companies will agree to migrate to the cloud, those quickly realize that the benefits of doing so automatically outweigh the cons.

-The impacts to their business operations are immediate, as it provides them with access to unmatched technology, which helps them remain a step ahead of their competition.
+The impacts on their business operations are immediate, as it provides them with access to unmatched technology, which helps them remain a step ahead of their competition.

-Continuous Delivery and Continuous Integration both rely on the fact that recently developed software apps can always be tested and deployed on the cloud.
+Continuous Delivery and Continuous Integration both rely on recently developed software apps that can constantly be tested and deployed on the cloud.
 It provides better velocity, guaranteeing enhanced product innovation.

 All companies need to have overall control over their sensitive data.
 No one can be sure what will happen if a document gets misplaced or falls into the hands of a competitor.
 The cloud allows the business manager complete control and visibility of the company information.

-They can set controls to limit the number of people who have access to company information.
-Furthermore, it assists in streamlining operations as personally will have an idea of the type of documents they can access and the ones they aren’t allowed to see.
+They can set controls to limit the number of people accessing company information.
+Furthermore, it assists in streamlining operations as personally will have an idea of the type of documents they can access and the ones they aren't allowed to see.

-Collaboration is significantly enhanced as well as different people can work on a single document and share their ideas without having to meet physically.
+Collaboration is significantly enhanced as different people can work on a single document and share their ideas without meeting physically.

 A company will not need to spend money building a big data center, facilities, hardware, and related utilities.
-What’s more, it will not even need to hire large IT teams to handle its cloud center.
+Moreover, it will not need to hire large IT teams to handle its cloud center.

 Cloud solutions also assist in reducing downtime costs.
 Cloud systems rarely experience downtime, so the company doesn't have to spend money dealing with such issues.

-Data security and data loss are major concerns for all organizations.
-Storing information on the cloud is a way of ensuring that information will remain available to all personnel at all times.
-The employees will access the information whenever they need to, even if their PCs or laptops get damaged by a power outage or natural disaster.
+Data security and data loss are significant concerns for all organizations.
+Storing information on the cloud ensures that information will remain available to all personnel at all times.
+The employees will access the information whenever necessary, even if their PCs or laptops get damaged by a power outage or natural disaster.